nefanov/pathfinder/README.md

 *		bash run.sh -file gcc-cfg-utils/input/example.in

 # Run [in general mode]
-<br>The terms in grammar rules can be spaced strings.
+<br>The terms in grammar rules can be spaced strings, just pass -spaced_rhs as option for core.
 For example:
 *	StrTerm StrTermRhs1 StrTermRhs2

 # LLVM IR